jarcities/CodeJeNN/src/README.md

 * The standardization/normalization values must be stored in a **.npy** file.

-* The normalization/standardization file must be named the following depending on how you wish to normalize:
+* The normalization/standardization file must be named the following depending on how the user wish to normalize:

     * `input_max.npy` `input_min.npy` `output_max.npy` `output_min.npy`